 Danny Boy the story behind the song.
 Who is the real author of Danny Boy?
 An upper class English barrister ravaged by the loss of his estranged son or a tragic Irish-American woman who died alone with bitter memories?

-Its popularity was almost instantaneous, aided by a first recording in 1918.
+Its popularity was almost instantaneous, aided by the first recording in 1918.
 This is the currently accepted story of the birth of the song.

 I am Fred Weatherly’s great-grandson, inheriting the copyright of his works in 1989 from my mother.
 I then became the person approached for information about him and his songs, but I soon realised, when asked about Danny Boy, that I couldn’t add to the accepted story.

-His wife, Jess – a devoted and passionate Irish American, proud of her heritage – wrote copiously about the travails of their lives.
-Among her output I found her account of how the melody, the Londonderry air, was conveyed to Fred – an account considerably different to the accepted one above based on Fred’s memoirs.
-I have no reason to disbelieve Jess, details check out.
+His wife, Margaret – a devoted and passionate Irish American, proud of her heritage – wrote copiously about the travails of their lives.
+Among her output, I found her account of how the melody, the Londonderry air, was conveyed to Fred – an account considerably different to the accepted one above based on Fred’s memoirs.
+I have no reason to disbelieve Margaret; details check out.
 Having seen this, it seems to me that Fred should have acknowledged her contribution.
 He didn’t.
-Eddie and Jess go on to die in poverty.
-In this centenary year, Jess’s voice should be heard.
+Eddie and Margaret go on to die in poverty. it is time for Margaret’s voice should be heard.

 The Danny Boy story is the central theme of the book, which covers the lives of three generations of the Weatherly family.
 Some members were successful, others died in poverty.
 Their lives were full of interest and have required me to read up on many and varied topics – including the letters of William Gladstone, Walter Pater and the aesthetic movement at Oxford, musical life in London in the 1890’s, Henry Irving and Ellen Terry on stage, the US dollar and the silver standard, the silver miner’s life in Colorado, silver fox farming in New York state, psychiatric hospitals and the treatment of mental illness in the early part of the last century.